 The new COVID-19 test, which expands the company’s product range to 13 tests, employs HiberGene’s proprietary molecular reagent format to accurately detect the virus in nose and throat swabs, using HiberGene’s small, portable HG Swift instrument to test four samples concurrently.
 The new COVID-19 assay uses an easy to use freeze-dried reagent format.

 The low-complexity sample preparation protocol ensures Hibergene’s test has an excellent performance for samples with high to moderate viral loads.
-Positive results are returned within 30 minutes on average, enabling rapid diagnosis of the disease at the early and highly infectious stage of infection.
-Negative results are confirmed within 60 minutes.
-When coupled with a nucleic acid extraction method, the system provides sensitivity equivalent to that of the current PCR systems for samples from individuals at all stages of COVID-19 infection – but Hibergene’s approach is faster and easier.
+On average the tests return positive results within 30 minutes, enabling rapid diagnosis of the disease at the early and highly infectious stage of infection.
+It confirms negative results within 60 minutes.
+The system can provide sensitivity equivalent to that of the current PCR systems for samples from individuals at all stages of COVID-19 infection when coupled with a nucleic acid extraction method.
+But Hibergene’s approach is faster and easier .

-Further studies and collaborations to evaluate potential additional uses of the test, such as compatibility with new specimen types and patient cohorts, are planned including clinical evaluations at IRCCS Ospedale Policlinico San Martino in Genoa, Italy; Queens University in Belfast, Northern Ireland; and at laboratories in China, in collaboration with HiberGene’s Chinese distribution partner and strategic investor, Medcaptain Medical Technologies.
+The company plans further studies and collaborations to evaluate potential additional uses of the test. these include compatibility with new specimen types and patient cohorts.
+The company is collaborating on clinical evaluations at IRCCS Ospedale Policlinico San Martino in Genoa, Italy; Queens University in Belfast, Northern Ireland; and at laboratories in China, through its Chinese distribution partner and strategic investor, Medcaptain Medical Technologies.

 The project is supported by a grant of €930,000 from Horizon 2020, the EU programme for research and innovation.